 David Connolly is Professor Emeritus of Translation Studies at the Aristotle University of Thessaloniki.
-He has translated over 35 books with works by contemporary Greek writers.
-His translations have received prizes in the USA, the UK and Greece.
+He has translated over 50 books with works by contemporary Greek writers.
+His translations have received awards in the USA, the UK and Greece.

 Joshua Barley is a translator of modern Greek literature and writer.
 He read Classics at Oxford and modern Greek at King’s College, London.
 His translation of Ilias Venezis’ Serenity is published by Aiora Press, and his translations of the poet Michalis Ganas (with David Connolly) will be published by Yale University Press.

 Patricia Felisa Barbeito is Professor of American Literatures at the Rhode Island School of Design.
 She is a translator of Greek fiction and poetry, and has published and lectured extensively on Modern Greek literature.
 Her translation of Elias Maglinis’s The Interrogation (Birmingham Modern Greek Translations, 2013) was awarded the 2013 Modern Greek Studies Association’s Constantinides Memorial Translation Prize.

 Peter Mackridge is Emeritus Professor of Modern Greek at the University of Oxford.
 He has published several books on modern Greek language and literature, including two co-authored grammars.
 His most recent translations are Thracian Tales by Vizyenos and a story by the 19th-century author Alexandros Papadiamandis (both 2014), and The History of Western Philosophy in 100 Haiku by the 21st-century poet Haris Vlavianos (2015).